Home Baby Formula Breastfeeding vs Formula

 • BBB A+ Rating Logo

-There are some instances when a mother may have to formula feed a baby, though an inability to breastfeed for medical reasons is rare, according to the AAP.
-These include HIV infection in the mother or a condition called galactosemia in infants.
-In some cases, mothers who are taking medications or have other medical issues may not be able to breastfeed.
+There are instances when a mother may have no choice but to formula feed a baby or supplements breastfeeding with formula.
+Medical reasons include HIV infection in the mother, or a condition called galactosemia in infants, according to the American Academy of Pediatrics.
+In other cases, mothers who are taking medications or have other medical issues may not be able to breastfeed.
+More often, mothers may have other reasons they choose not to or cannot breastfeed.

 Babies born prematurely or babies with difficulty thriving may have special dietary needs.
 In these cases, a pediatrician may recommend baby formula feeding or supplementing breast milk with formula.